nsryan2/ssc_stuco/README.md

 # ssc_stuco
 This repository houses the planning and bid documents for sections interested in hosting a student conference.

+PRs or merges to `main` will trigger the repo to compile both documents.
+They will appear as an artifact of the run.

 ## How to Compile